 The Trial, Such As It Was, Of Elizabeth Báthory

-So, what Thurzó was doing was something that he had personally done before to other enemies of the Hapsburgs, and something that the Hapsburgs had done to others of their enemies.
+So, what Thurzó was doing was something that he had personally done before to other enemies of his bosses the Hapsburgs, and also something that the Hapsburgs had done to others of their enemies.
 Basically, when someone was arrested for something, they sort of became an unperson; someone without rights at all.
 So you could do whatever you wanted with them, as long as they were arrested.
 Show trials, in which the accused person wouldn’t have the opportunity to appear or testify on their own behalf, were a way to control public perception of the person and their crimes.
 So Thurzó’s plan was to arrest Elizabeth, keep her hidden away, and put on an incredibly public show trial in which her reputation would be destroyed.
 Even without the trial coming to a conclusion, as long as she was under arrest, she was effectively powerless.

 So, again, to be clear: Elizabeth very possibly was responsible for the death/s of some young women who’d been in her care, either as servants or as houseguests.
 But that wasn’t a crime, in that time and place.
 And if she really was guilty, why would Thurzó use such underhanded means to arrest and try her for her actions?
 Both things can be true: Elizabeth killed people, and Thurzó was working to ruin her reputation.
 But the thing that gets me is how single-minded Thurzó was in ensuring she was cut off from all of her power and money.
 He wasn’t putting her on trial from a sense of justice; he was doing it so that he could do away with her and divide up her money among other nobles.
-Whether or not she was guilty, what he was doing was also truly shitty.
+Whether or not she was guilty, what he was doing was shitty on its own.

 Upon the arrest of Elizabeth and her four servants, Thurzó began a series of interviews/interrogations.
-Between the four servants, a consensus fell that between 36-50 young women died during the years in which they worked for Elizabeth.
+Between the four servants, a consensus fell that between 36-50 young women died during the ten or so years in which they worked for Elizabeth.
 Given the way that the plague rolled through town more than once, and the overall shitty health conditions for anyone (let alone lower-class servants), this number is not necessarily damning at all.
 When asked about the cruelty towards young women, the servants mostly seem to have blamed Helena Jó and Dorkó, along with the mysterious Anna Darvulia.
 Jó and Dorkó, whose work included overseeing the female servants, would likely have been the ones in charge of punishment meted towards these young women.
 Katalin noted that she refused to adopt some of the more cruel practices, for which Jó and Dorkó then punished her.

 A few weeks later, in early January 2011, the four servants were put on public trial.
 The transcripts of their interviews were taken as confessions of guilt, and all four stated that any crime they had committed had been at the request of Elizabeth.
 More than three hundred witnesses testified, many of whom were related by blood or marriage to György Thurzó but I’m sure that’s just a wild coincidence.
 Also totally just a coincidence?
 That the many of Elizabeth’s servants offered contradictory evidence and the fact they’d been tortured before making witness statements was hidden from the records before Thurzó sent his report off to the King.
 Almost like Thurzó knew that a bunch of tortured servants weren’t the most convincing of witnesses, especially when the other witnesses were his friends and relatives.